team-raphael/dad-overflow/README.md

 5. Click *Reply* button when you are ready.
 ## E. To-Dos Page

-# Powered By The Folowing
+# Powered By The Following

   | Tech                  |  New Tech               |
   | ----------------------|:-----------------------:|